RNAS Yeovilton (HMS Heron): History

 After the end of the war, Yeovilton became one of the main demobilisation centres for the Royal Navy, with many of the men helping to refurbish the runways while they stayed at the base.
 In 1952, Yeovilton became the shore base for the fleets' all-weather fighters.
 The runways were further extended by Taylor Woodrow in 1952 and 1957 to cope with jet aircraft.
 In May 1953, it became the headquarters of Flag Officer Flying Training.

-During the 1960s, further development work was undertaken, with the School of Fighter Direction returning to the site, and the Sea Venoms being replaced by the de Havilland Sea Vixens then in turn, by the McDonnell-Douglas Phantom FG1 as a carrier-borne fighter.
+During the 1960s, further development work was undertaken, with the School of Fighter Direction returning to the site, and the Sea Venoms being replaced by the de Havilland Sea Vixens then in turn, by the Phantom FG1 as a carrier-borne fighter.
 The 1970s saw the Flag Officer, Naval Air Command (FONAC), transferring from RNAS Lee-on-Solent.
 Royal Navy fixed wing operations were phased out, and the Phantoms transferred to the Royal Air Force (RAF).
 The base remained as the home of the Commando Helicopter Squadrons, using the Wessex HU5 and later the Sea King HC4, and the fixed wing Fleet Requirements and Aircraft Direction Unit (FRADU), and became the main shore base for the Navy's fleet of Sea Harrier FRS1 (and later, FA2).
 A ski-jump (now removed) was installed to enable practice of ski-jump assisted take-offs.